Welcome to the 2018-19 school year! We look forward to seeing our returning families and welcoming those who are new to our schools.

 Our popular STEM camp returned for a sixth year, while our five-week Extended School Year Program helped to reinforce skills for those students who benefit from this extra support.
 Our weeklong ELL Summer Experience welcomed Westfield students representing 6 different languages.

 As always, we recognize the importance of the physical and mental health of our students and staff.
 Fostering a culture of health and wellness is a key goal in the district’s Strategic Plan.
-This summer, our administrators attended a workshop which focused on the interconnectedness of Social Emotional Learning (SEL) and academic learning.
+This summer, our administrators attended a workshop which focused on the interconnectedness of Social and Emotional Learning (SEL) and academic learning.
 The three-day series provided important examples of how we can further enhance a healthy school environment where our students and staff feel safe, challenged, respected and celebrated.

 All this work is focused on Wednesday, September 5th, the day we welcome 6,300 students from Pre-kindergarten through 12th grade.
 The work before us is to prepare the next generation for their future careers and lives.
 I look forward to a successful partnership with our families, staff, and the entire Westfield community to continue our Tradition of Excellence.